-With everything available at a click, swipe or tap, it is of upmost importance to have a website that functions as it is supposed to with as little problem as possible.
+With everything available at a click, swipe or tap, it is of utmost importance to have a website that functions as it is supposed to with as little problem as possible.
 There is a number of factors that come into play when we evaluate a web project.
-Some of those factors being functionality, manageability, user interface, marketing and content management systems.
+Some of those factors being functionality, manageability, user interface, marketing, and content management systems.

 QA Conduction Essence

 For a QA to be conducted properly, the analyst needs to be well aware of the quality management system.
-Quality management a is a set of policies, processes and the procedures required for planning and executing production, development, and service in the core of effective product area.
+Quality management is a set of policies, processes, and procedures required for planning and executing production, development, and service at the core of an effective product area.
 A quality management system requires the product to meet the external requirements specified in the licenses to trade, guidelines established and customer requirements set before development.
-It is important to ensure that all the staff that are being assigned to conduct quality assurance are indeed well studied upon the subject and have received applicable training when it comes to quality system requirements in web.
+It is important to ensure that all the staff that is being assigned to conduct quality assurance are indeed well studied upon the subject and have received applicable training when it comes to quality system requirements on the web.

 QA vs Software Testing

-Contrary to popular beliefs Software Testing and quality assurance are not the same thing although they come almost simultaneously in the Software Development Life Cycle.
+Contrary to popular beliefs Software Testing and quality assurance is not the same thing although they come almost simultaneously in the Software Development Life Cycle.
 Software testing is the process of executing programs or applications with the intention of finding any Bugs or Exceptions that the software might throw upon execution.
-This process of constant validation and verification to check whether the software program meets the business as well as technical requirements based on the guide set by the design is software testing.
+This process of constant validation and verification to check whether the software program meets the business, as well as technical requirements based on the guide set by the design, is software testing.